Ongoing initiatives to fight antibiotic resistance

 Poster about self-medication with antibiotics from EAAD 2015 (ECDC).

-In the wake of the increasingly influential EAAD, WHO promoted for the first time a World Antibiotic Awareness Week (WAAW) in 2015 in a bid to further raise awareness among health care professionals and the public.
-The theme of the campaign was “Antibiotics: Handle with care”, reflecting the message that antibiotics are precious and non-renewable medicines that should be used only when necessary, only for treating bacterial infections and only after prescription by a certified health professional.
-Same theme was also set up for the 2016 WAAW campaign.
+In the wake of the increasingly influential EAAD, WHO has since 2015 promoted the World Antibiotic Awareness Week (WAAW) in a bid to further raise awareness among health care professionals and the public.
+The theme of the campaign is “Antibiotics: Handle with care”, reflecting the message that antibiotics are precious and non-renewable medicines that should be used only when necessary, only for treating bacterial infections and only after prescription by a certified health professional.

 “While there is a lot to be encouraged by, much more work needs to be done to combat one of the most serious global health threats of our time” — Keiji Fukuda, Special Representative for Antimicrobial Resistance in the office of the WHO Director-General

 Another important effort is the Review on Antimicrobial Resistance (AMR Review).
 The review was commissioned by the UK Prime Minister in July 2014 and has the aim to explore and propose concrete actions to tackle antibiotic resistance at both the national and international level.
 To this end, the review has published a series of influential reports on different issues related to antimicrobial resistance and the final conclusions and recommendations for future actions were published in May 2016.

 The Sweden-led Joint Programming Initiative on Antimicrobial Resistance (JPIAMR) joins forces across 19 nations to fight antibiotic resistance through effective collaborative actions in areas of unmet needs.
 A shared common research agenda enhances multi-disciplinary collaboration and ensures that knowledge gaps are quickly identified and filled.